Refugees Learn English

 Abounding Service arranges a personal Encourager (tutor) for each student.
 Encouragers provide personal relationships, accountability, and assistance.

 Adult students attend RLE classes at least twice a week for two hours per class.
 There are 15 classes per Unit of Study.
 Each student deposits $20.00 for a Unit of Study.
 A full refund is given for perfect attendance or one unexcused absence, half for two absences, and none for three or more absences.

-Since refugees are usually first resettled in the “Corridor,” generally an area of one to two miles on either side of I-17, from Thomas to Dunlap, our main location for RLE classes are 35th Ave & Dunlap and Osborn & Central.
+Since refugees are usually first resettled in the “Corridor,” generally an area of one to two miles on either side of I-17, from Thomas to Dunlap, our main locations for RLE classes are 35th Ave & Dunlap and Osborn & Central.

 Become a Volunteer

 Transform a student’s life and your own as you get to know and enrich each other!